 Plus, Facebook has started tracking data on who is purchasing products and services from their ads.
 This lets you do behavioral targeting to people that have purchased online and offline and then segment the data into specific categories, so you can target prospects that are purchasing products and services similar to the ones your offer.

-You can target specific type of people that have made a certain type of charitable donations.
+You can target a specific type of person that made a certain type of charitable donations.
 People that are interested in purchasing new types of cars, etc. You can target people that have just bought a new home, about to move, who want to sell their home, etc.

 You can target people having birthdays, moms about to have babies, moms with children of specific ages, the list goes on and on as far as who you want to target.

 And it gets even better!